 Beginners yoga classes

-Most of our classes are suitable for people of all levels of yoga experience, but we have a couple of classes that are great for first timers:
+Most of our classes are suitable for people of all levels of yoga experience, but we have a few classes that are great for first timers:

 Our most popular class.
-A 60 minute class comprising basic yoga poses.
+An easy-to-follow class comprising basic yoga poses.
 Each class is the same, so you’re able to build familiarity with the poses and see progression with each class.
-A complete all-rounder, performed in a heated room, the class will work your flexibility, strength and cardiovascular fitness.
+A complete all-rounder, the class will work your flexibility, strength and fitness.
 You’ll burn calories, tone up and keep your internal organs, joints and spine in tip-top condition.
 This is a fantastic class for anyone suffering with back issues, rehabilitating injuries and keen for a yoga class which gives a gym-style workout at the same time.
+Hot Classic is taught in a hot room (available at our Milton Keynes studio) and Classic is taught at room temperature (available at our Buckingham studio).

-A gentle but effective yoga class performed entirely on the floor.
-This 60 minute non-heated class is great if you want to work on your flexibility and have a bit of quiet time.
-You’ll hold stretches for anything up to 5 minutes and focus on tuning into your breath as a way of learning how to relax.
-The class focuses on traditionally tight and troublesome areas in our body – hips, hamstrings, thighs, shoulders and spine.
-Great for anyone in a desk-based job, or a sporty person looking for a deep stretch.
+A gentle but effective yoga class.
+These classes are great for staying mobile and developing your flexibility.
+In our Stretch classes, you’ll hold yoga poses for anything up to 5 minutes and focus on tuning into your breath as a way of learning how to relax.
+The class focuses on traditionally tight and troublesome areas in your body – hips, hamstrings, thighs, shoulders and spine.
+Move & Stretch combines these deep stretches with some basic yoga moves to open up your body and increase your mobility.
+These sessions are perfect for anyone who spends a lot of time sitting, or a sporty person looking for a deep stretch.

 Booking your first class